Battle of the Sound: Background

 The peace in Roskilde 27 February 1658 lasted only a short time.
-On August 7 of the same year, Karl X Gustav's troops landed again on Zealand.
+On August 7 of the same year, Charles X Gustav's troops landed again on Zealand.
 The stronghold of Kronborg near Elsinore fell, as did most of Denmark.
-Charles X had started this second Danish war with the aim of wiping out Denmark both in name and kingdom.
+Charles Gustav had started this second Danish war with the aim of wiping out Denmark both in name and kingdom.
 Copenhagen began to be besieged.
 The Dutch ambassador in Copenhagen was worried about the future.
 During the 17th century, the Dutch Republic was a sailing nation with great trade interests; not least in the Baltic Sea.
 If Denmark fell, the only sea connection with this sea would be completely controlled by Sweden.

 The Dutch acted quickly.
 On October 7, 1658, the large Dutch fleet set sail and nineteen days later, anchors were lowered north of the Sound, at a base called "Lappen".
 From Kullaberg in northwestern Scania, the Swedes reported the number of enemy ships; 39 warships and 8 transport ships with soldiers and provisions to the trapped Copenhagen.
 A fleet of 1,278 guns, 4,501 sailors and 1,000 soldiers were waiting for the right weather.
 Down in the Sound, by the island of Ven, the Swedish fleet consisted of 31 warships, 14 armored merchant ships, 1,838 guns and 6,649 men.